cboursnell/crb-blast/README.md

 ### Installation

+### Prerequisites

+ - NCBI BLAST+ (preferably the latest version) should be installed and in your PATH.
-You'll need Ruby v2.0 or later.
+ - Ruby v2.0 or later.
 If you don't have Ruby, we suggest installing it with [RVM](http://rvm.io).

 To install CRB-BLAST, simply use rubygems: